noahares/raxtax/README.md

 ## Checkpointing

 Since v.1.3.0 `raxtax` comes with default checkpointing to prevent data loss in case of unforeseen crashes (i.e. terminated by the OS scheduler). `raxtax` will create a binary database of the reference sequences in the output directory for faster loading on subsequent runs (disable this with `--skip-db`).
-Then, every time a batch of queries finishes, they will be written to the output files.
+Then, every time a query finishes, it will be written to the output files.
 To restart from the latest checkpoint, run `raxtax` with the same options for `--raw_confidence <bool> --skip_exact_matches <bool> --tsv <bool> --prefix <path>`.
 The database path will be recovered from the checkpoint file.
 The log file and result files will be appended to in subsequent runs.

 **Caution**: Running with `--redo` will override any checkpoints!

-**Advanced usage**: Checkpoint information is saved in `<prefix>/raxtax.ckp` in JSON format and therefore can be manually adjusted to make the checkpoint cooperate if e.g. the database file was moved or some queries need to be re-run.
+**Advanced usage**: Checkpoint information is saved in `<prefix>/raxtax.json` in JSON format and therefore can be manually adjusted to make the checkpoint cooperate if e.g. the database file was moved.
+The list of already processed queries is kept in `<prefix>/raxtax.ckp` and can be adjusted if some queries need to be re-run.
 **Do this at your own risk!**

 ## References